Breaking change in CF2021, new date format mask of D may be serious problem for old code

 How were we to know?

-Again, this was not mentioned in the 500-page beta release notes, nor was it on the what's new page, both of which I discussed in my blog post on, "The many new and improved features in CF2021".
+Sadly, this change was not mentioned in the 500-page beta release notes, nor was it on the what's new page, both of which I discussed in my blog post on, "The many new and improved features in CF2021".

 I only found this issue yesterday myself while working with a client, helping him find and understand what was going on, and how things were unexpectedly different.